salmonwatersheds/percentile-benchmarks-CI/README.md

 ### Block boostrapping

-Block bootstrapping aims to avoid bias in the estimates from naiive bootstrapping by sampling the original timeseries in "blocks", thus preserving (at least in part) the temporal autocorrelation in the original timeseries.
-There are different ways to choose the blocks being sampled; we adopted one of the simplest approaches that allows blocks to overlap (i.e., the "moving block" approch; [see here](http://anson.ucdavis.edu/~peterh/sta251/bootstrap-lectures-to-may-16.pdf)).
-We kept block length constant, but randomly chose the starting point for each block between one and `n - blockLength + 1`, where `n` is the length of the timeseries and `blockLength` is the length of the block.
+Block bootstrapping aims to avoid bias in the estimates from naive bootstrapping by sampling the original time series in "blocks", thus preserving (at least in part) the temporal autocorrelation in the original time series.
+There are different ways to choose the blocks being sampled; we adopted one of the simplest approaches that allows blocks to overlap (i.e., the "moving block" approach; [see here](http://anson.ucdavis.edu/~peterh/sta251/bootstrap-lectures-to-may-16.pdf)).
+We kept block length constant, but randomly chose the starting point for each block between one and `n - blockLength + 1`, where `n` is the length of the time series and `blockLength` is the length of the block.
 Determining the optimal block length is one of the cruxes of block bootstrapping, and we investigated the outcome under different block lengths for comparison (see below).
 For illustration, we use a block length of 10 here.
 If the length of series `n` did not divide evenly by `blockLength`, we used the first `1:n` elements of the new series when calculating benchmarks.

 ``` r
 blockLength <- 10